-When the Lord would manifest himself to the children of Israel, he sends to them, by Moses, his great Name: "I AM hath sent me unto you."
-He was not known to them before as the great I AM, the self-existent JEHOVAH, whose awful majesty, terrible justice, universal presence, a solemn, tremendous Being, couched in the words, "I AM THAT I AM."
-He was not known to them by that Name before, nor is he known to the soul now, until he is pleased to reveal himself as the great I AM-the self-existent JEHOVAH, a God of all power, who lives for ever and ever; and he is not known as such, until he is pleased to make it known to the soul; in the first teachings, in the manifestations of his awakening, gracious presence; he is then known to be the living God; a God who is worshipped as the living God, a God before whom we tremble, a God who hears and answers prayer, a God whose law becomes to us a living law, whose threatenings are living threatenings, whose wrath is living wrath, whose displeasure is living displeasure, whose declarations are living declarations; who saith: "Because I live ye shall live also."

-Thus a soul worshipping a living God is alive, whereby he knows God; and just in proportion as we know him to be a living God shall we have a living religion.
-In our approaches to him we shall know that a living God produces living feelings; we shall realize, from time to time, a living God, living desires, living prayers, living cries, living groans, going out of the heart with a living faith, living repentance, living sorrow for sin, living contrition, a living turning to God from idols, a turning from a dead god to a living One, from a dead religion to a living one, from a dead faith to a living faith, as the Lord is pleased to raise up a spirit of hope.
-Thus we have instead of a dead hope, a living hope.
-A man's religion becomes a living religion, coming from a living God and leading to a living God.
-The more he knows and feels the presence, power, majesty, and glory of a living God, the more his soul will be living near to God, and the more a living religion will be felt in his heart.
+If you look back at the first dealings of God in your soul, much you will see of living worship.
+A dead religion would not satisfy you.
+Dead prayers would not do, you wanted living prayers, living sighs, living groans, and a living movement towards God, a living feeling, a living religion, because it is addressed to him who liveth and abideth for ever.
+20. Psalm 139:2,3.
+Philpot here quotes from Coverdale's Translation of the Psalms which appears in The Book of Common Prayer and Administration of the Sacraments ....
+According to the use of The Church of England.
+Philpot having seceeded from the Church of England on 28th March, 1835 would still, no doubt be very familiar with that translation used in the Prayer Book.
+Now when the Lord would manifest himself to the children of Israel, he sends to them, by Moses, his great name "I AM hath sent me unto you."
+He was not known to them before as the great I AM, the selfexistent Jehovah, whose awful majesty, terrible justice, universal presence, a solemn tremendous being, couched in the words, "I AM THAT I AM."
+He was not known to them by that name before, nor is he known to the soul now, until he is pleased to reveal himself as the great I AM, the self-existent Jehovah, a God of all power, who lives for ever and ever.
+And he is not known as such, until he is pleased to make it known to the soul.
+In the first teachings, in the manifestations of his awakening gracious presence, then he is known to be the living God, a God who is worshipped as the living God, a God before whom we tremble, a God who hears and answers prayer, a God whose law becomes a living law, whose threatenings are living threatenings, whose wrath is living wrath, whose displeasure is living displeasure, whose declarations are living declarations, who saith, "Because I live, ye shall live also."
+Thus a soul in worshipping a living God is alive, whereby he knows him, and just in proportion as we know him to be a living God, shall we have a living religion; in our approaches to him we shall know that a living God produces living feelings; we shall realize, from time to time, a living God, living desires, living prayers, living cries, living groans, feeling them go out of our heart with a living faith, living repentance, living sorrow for sin, living contrition, a living turning to God from idols, a turning from a dead god to a living One, from a dead religion to a living one, from a dead faith to a living faith, as the Lord is pleased to raise up a spirit of hope.
+Thus we have instead of a dead hope a living hope, a man's religion becomes a living religion, coming from a living God, and leading to a living God.